 During these two years, the department embeds lessons that encourage pupils to develop new skills and ways of thinking that we firmly believe enable them to be more independent learners and to develop better skills of analysis and evaluation.
 These lessons incorporate the strategy of social construction, metacognition and peer feedback on what they have learnt and how they have learnt it.

 Each year group looks at the basic topics of electricity, waves, forces and energy in increasing depth and detail.
 In addition, each year group focuses on a particular issue, idea or personality within science.

 In Year 9, we begin to start the initial topics on their GCSE course.
 These comprise the basic foundational topics and ideas that underpin many of the higher concepts that pupils encounter during Years 10 and 11.
-All work covered in Year 9 is essential but will be revisited again in both Year 10 and Year 11.
+These include waves and the electromagnetic spectrum; particle theory; energy stores and transfers; and energy resources.